webpack/webpack.js.org/content/guides/shimming.md

 ```

 This plugin is also capable of providing only a certain export of a module by configuring it with an array path using this format:  `[module, child, ...children?]`
-The following configuration will correctly import function `__assign` from TypeScript's `tslib` package, and provide it whereever it's invoked.
+The following configuration will correctly import function `__assign` from TypeScript's `tslib` package, and provide it wherever it's invoked.

 ```javascript
 module.exports = {